matejch/brow/README.md

 ## Architecture

 - Single binary with subcommands
-- Connects to Chrome via remote debugging (port 9222)
+- Connects to Chrome via remote debugging (default port 9222)
 - Uses chromedp for Chrome DevTools Protocol communication
 - State persists in Chrome instance, not in brow CLI
 - Each command runs independently and exits